transloadit/ruby-sdk/README.md

 ## Documentation

 Up-to-date YARD documentation is automatically generated.
-You can view the docs for the [released gem](http://rubydoc.info/gems/transloadit/frames) or for the latest [git master](http://rubydoc.info/github/transloadit/ruby-sdk/master/frames).
+You can view the docs for the <a href="http://rubydoc.info/gems/transloadit/frames" rel="canonical">released gem</a> or for the latest [git master](http://rubydoc.info/github/transloadit/ruby-sdk/master/frames).

 ## Compatibility